guoling2008/go-mcp-postgres/README.md

 ## Overview

-Copy code from https://github.com/Zhwt/go-mcp-mysql/ and with ai help, I change db from mysql to postgres.
+Copy code from https://github.com/Zhwt/go-mcp-mysql/ and with AI help, I change db from mysql to postgres.
 Zero burden, ready-to-use Model Context Protocol (MCP) server for interacting with Postgres and automation.
 No Node.js or Python environment needed.
 This server provides tools to do CRUD operations on MySQL databases and tables, and a read-only mode to prevent surprise write operations.
 You can also make the MCP server check the query plan by using a `EXPLAIN` statement before executing the query by adding a `--with-explain-check` flag.

 Please note that this is a work in progress and may not yet be ready for production use.